top of page

 Common Search Terms Answered

 If you're looking for 189 visa requirements, 189 visa points required, or comparing the 189 visa vs. 190 visa, the sections above already answer those directly.
-We also regularly help applicants understand the 189 visa occupation list, confirm their 189 visa eligibility points test score, and clarify the 189 visa age limit before they invest time preparing a full application.
+We also help applicants understand the 189 visa occupation list, confirm their 189 visa eligibility points test score, and clarify the 189 visa age limit before they invest time preparing a full application.

-A 189 visa consultant reviewing your case early, before you submit an EOI, is almost always cheaper than fixing a rejected or wasted invitation round later.
+An 189 visa consultant reviewing your case early, before you submit an EOI, is almost always cheaper than fixing a rejected or wasted invitation round later.

 Frequently asked questions